-- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Appointing a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care. - Providing teachers who support pupils with health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.
+- Ensuring arrangements for pupils who cannot attend school because of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all.
+This will be detailed in an Individual Healthcare Plan for the pupil. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities.
+This should form part of a pupil's risk assessment to be in school / taking part in school activities off site as part of their arrangements - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Making sure the school has identified and appointed a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care.
+This is very likely to be the SENCo in almost all cases.
+In exceptional cases this will be the Headteacher. - Providing teachers who support pupils with health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.